Machine Learning from Human Preferences

 Additional Materials

 Every chapter has problems for readers and slides for teaching of the material available.
-They are available on the book’s website.
+See the Teaching Materials page for all slides, problem sets, and suggested course pathways.

 Acknowledgments